lorimccurry/Movies_Rotten_Tomatoes_cli_Capstone/README.md

 ## Interesting Query:

-An average Rotten Tomatoes score taken for movies w/ 3 stars or better to determine if user has rotten taste.
+An average Rotten Tomatoes score taken for movies w/ user rating 3 stars or better to determine if user has rotten taste.

 ## Data Sources: